Bijagós Islands: History

-The London School of Hygiene and Tropical Medicine is conducting research into infectious diseases on the islands.
-Because they are so isolated there is less danger of contamination of the results than in other places.
+The London School of Hygiene and Tropical Medicine is conducting research here to study cures for some of the world's deadliest infectious diseases.
+Because the islands are so isolated there is less danger of contamination of the results than in other places.

+In 2025, the islands were designated as a World Heritage Site by UNESCO.

 Culture

 Due to difficulties of communication with mainland Guinea-Bissau that persist to this day, the population has a considerable degree of autonomy and has shielded its ancestral culture from outside influence.
 The Bijago language is spoken along with Portuguese and creole.

+Author Paulo Feytor Pinto wrote that, circa 2024, Kriol Guinensi is the most prominent language in cities, while Bidyogo is the most prominent language in the countryside, with Kriol Guinensi there being a second language.
+According to Pinto, in regards to Portuguese, it "is not often used, not even in school or among teachers."